ste-young/ste-young.github.io/_pages/about.md

   - /about.html
 ---

 Hello there!
 Welcome to my homepage!
-I'm thrilled to have you visit.
-My name is Xiao Yang, and I'm a student currently pursuing a bachelor's degree at Xidian University, set to graduate in June 2024.

-With a passion for furthering my academic journey, I am eagerly looking forward to the next step in my education.
-My aspiration is to secure a Ph.D. position for the fall of 2024, where I can delve deeper into my chosen field of study and make meaningful contributions to the world of research and knowledge.
+I am Yang Xiao, majoring in telecommunication engineering, and I will be completing my bachelor's degree in June 2024.
+Currently, I am actively seeking a Ph.D. position.